RealityBending/IllusionGameReliability/README.md

 ### Ethics information

+This study was approved by the ... **TODO**

 ### Pilot data

-10 participants were recruited via *Prolific*, a crowd-sourcing platform for administering online social and behavioural research.
+10 participants were recruited via the crowd-sourcing platform *Prolific*.
 The only inclusion criterion specified was a fluent proficiency in English to ensure that the task instructions would be well-understood.
-Participants were incentivised with a reward of about \textsterling 7.50 for completing the task, which took about 50 minutes to finish.
-Demographic variables (age, gender, and ethnicity) were self-reported on a voluntary basis.
+Participants were incentivised with a reward of about \textsterling 7.50 for completing the task, which took about one hour to finish (session 1 + session 2).

-...

 ### Procedure